-The University of Chicago is pleased to announce the pilot round of proposals for programs and academic events in Latin America.
+The University of Chicago is pleased to announce the second round of proposals for programs and academic events in Latin America.

 We encourage the submission of innovative ideas and proposals that will help foster global initiatives and facilitate collaboration with scholars and institutions in the Latin American region.
 Please find below the guidelines for the proposal submissions which can also be found and submitted to the online portal at: http://fundingopportunities.uchicago.edu